jackycamp/jackstack/setup-autoscaling-cluster-eks.md

-# How to setup an auto-scaling cluster in Elastic Kubernetes Service

-> This guide was migrated from my old blog.
+_Disclaimer 0: this guide was migrated from my old blog._

+_Disclaimer 1: some of the screenshots/code-snippets have been edited to remove aws account identifying info._

+_Disclaimer 2: for the most part, this guide uses the aws console to setup the cluster, which is, admittedly, a little annoying._

-I've used this guide to build three production-grade auto-scaling clusters in AWS EKS.
+I've used this guide to build three production-grade auto-scaling clusters in aws's Elastic Kubernetes Service (eks).
 These clusters can scale to hundreds of nodes and thousands of pods running at a time in a matter of minutes.
 I've found that this setup lends itself nicely to heavy data-processing and machine learning workflows.
-Which most companies tend to do these days.

-For the most part, this guide uses the AWS console to setup everything, which has its trade-offs.

 This guide assumes that you have kubectl and aws-cli-v2 installed on your machine.